Courses offered by Anne Wilson include:

 - Telling your story (improving success in grant applications)

-Anne combines a strong background in journalism / corporate communications with teaching and facilitating in academia.
+Anne combines a strong background in journalism / corporate communications, with teaching and facilitating in academia.
 She helps people create compelling narratives from complex data, in the sciences, social sciences and humanities.
-She supports academic and research staff in writing journal articles, grant applications and conference presentations and giving feedback to students on their writing.
-Anne is currently researching the role of feedback in helping students improve their writing with the Occupational Therapy Department of Brunel University.
+She supports academic and research staff in writing journal articles, grant applications and conference presentations and in giving feedback to students on their writing.

-A former freelance journalist (Cosmopolitan, The Guardian, The New York Times) Anne has written an academic book on the identity of British mixed race children and two crime novels, as well as blogposts for various websites.
+A former freelance journalist (Cosmopolitan, The Guardian, The New York Times) Anne has written an academic book on the identity of British mixed-race children and two crime novels, as well as blogposts and flash fiction for various websites.
 In the corporate arena, she has won numerous awards for drama and documentary scripts and has good links with experienced film-makers.